phaag/nfdump/README.md

 - `nfreader` — A C framework/example for custom nffile readers; it is not installed by default.

+## Reading flow files from other programs (C ABI)

+Besides the tools above, nfdump exposes a small, new, read-only C ABI for external programs to open an nffile V3 file and iterate its flow records directly.
+The interface is listed in — [`nfdump.h`](src/libnffile/nfdump.h).
+Nfdump files V2 froom nfdump 1.7.x are read transparently.
+The ABI is plain C, no C++ — so any language with a C FFI can call it, and `make install` installs the header and a `pkg-config nfdump` entry alongside the usual binaries.
+The directory `extra/examples/` contains small examples in C, Python, Rust, Go, and Lua and an corresponding README file to build and run them.

 ## Sampling and event logging

 Sampling is normally determined from exporter-provided NetFlow v9/IPFIX option